marekrozmus/react-swipeable-list/README.md

 How far swipe needs to be done to trigger action. `0.5` means that item needs to be swiped to half of its width, `0.25` - one-quarter of width.

 It can be set for the whole list or for every item.
 See `threshold` for `SwipeableList`.
 Value from the `SwipeableListItem` takes precedence.

+### trailingActions

+Type: `TrailingActions component`

+Container component that sets up correct props in `SwipeAction`.
+See examples for usage.

 ## SwipeAction Props